pottedmeat7/OpenVR-WalkInPlace/Readme.md

 ### WalkInPlace Overlay
 Just enable "Step Detection" in the UI.
-Then you simply walk in place to emulate walking in the VR world.
+Enable the "analog" locomotion in the games settings this is the input method that uses touching the touch-pad (not clicking) Then you simply walk in place to emulate walking in the VR world.

 ## Initial Setup